 The following two modifications of this approach have been investigated:

 The outcome of patients with relapsed nasopharyngeal carcinoma is poor, and most patients present with distant metastases.
 However, long-term remissions can be achieved with conventional chemotherapy.
-In a retrospective review of 14 pediatric patients with relapsed nasopharyngeal carcinoma who were treated with varying chemotherapy regimens, the 3-year event-free survival was 34%, and the overall survival was 44%.
+In a retrospective review of 14 pediatric patients with relapsed nasopharyngeal carcinoma who were treated with varying chemotherapy regimens, the 3-year event-free survival rate was 34%, and the overall survival rate was 44%.

 Given the unique pathogenesis of nasopharyngeal carcinoma, immunotherapy has been explored for patients with refractory disease, as follows: